bogedy/intro_dfc/README.md

 My attempt to implement a [Deep Feature Consistent Variational Autoencoder](https://arxiv.org/abs/1610.00291) but in the introspective style of [this paper](https://arxiv.org/abs/1807.06358).

+Model defined in `models.py`, data input done in `data.py`, training loop in `train.py`, and the jupyter notebook is for testing things locally with a scaled down model.

 todo:
 * ~~Clean the code~~ more or less done
-* learn how to take advantge of multiple GPUs
+* learn how to take advantage of multiple GPUs
 * Train my normal VAE
 * Actually implement it